-China’s Xi talks with Ukraine’s Zelenskyy by phone
+China says it will send peace envoy to Ukraine

-BEIJING (AP) — Chinese leader Xi Jinping appealed for negotiations between Russia and Ukraine in a phone call Wednesday with Ukrainian President Volodymyr Zelenskyy, warning “there is no winner in a nuclear war,” state media said, in a long-anticipated conversation after Beijing said it wanted to act as peace mediator.
+BEIJING (AP) — Chinese leader Xi Jinping told Ukrainian President Volodymyr Zelenskyy in a phone call on Wednesday that his government will send a peace envoy to Ukraine and other nations, state media said, after Beijing said it wants to act as mediator in Russia’s war with the country.

-Xi’s government will send a “special representative” to Ukraine for talks about a possible “political settlement,” said a government statement reported by state TV.
+A government statement reported by state TV gave no indication whether the Chinese envoy would visit Russia.

+“China will send a special representative of the Chinese government on Eurasian affairs to Ukraine and other countries to conduct in-depth communication with all parties on the political settlement of the Ukrainian crisis,” the statement said.

-China has tried to appear neutral in the war but refused to criticize Moscow’s invasion of Ukraine.
-Xi and Russian President Vladimir Putin issued a joint statement before the February 2020 invasion saying their governments had a “no limits friendship.”
+China has tried to appear neutral in the war but has refused to criticize Moscow’s invasion.

+Xi and Putin issued a joint statement before the February 2020 attack saying their governments had a “no limits friendship.”

 Xi’s government released a peace proposal in February and called for a cease-fire and talks.